 Must watch movies inspired by tribes

-After an inspiring day at Tribes (or after eating an 8 course dinner with you family in law this Christmas), it’s time to relax.
+After an inspiring and efficient day of working at Tribes it’s time to relax.
 Here’s a list of must watch movies and documentaries based on our hero-tribes!
 So sit down, dim the lights and relax!

 First contact: lost tribe of the Amazon (2016)